sithmel/occamsrazor.js/README.md

 Add a function and 0 or more validators to the function registry.
 The function is always the last argument.

 It returns the function registry, or the namespaced function registry (this method can be chained).
 The validator will be converted automatically to a function using [validator.match]((https://github.com/sithmel/occamsrazor-validator#validatormatch))
+If the last argument is not a function this is converted automatically to a function returning that value.

 .one
 ----